 If you are interested in world events, you will find Economics an interesting and useful subject; topics covered in class will provide you with a greater insight into current affairs and economic issues.
 Economics is the study of how economies work and why they sometimes fail to work effectively.
 Among the areas of study are: the function of markets, competition and monopolies, why size matters, why some economies grow and others are stuck in poverty, how the British Economy works and how and why the government influences it, what determines the level of wages, why women earn less than men, pollution and the destruction of the environment, why unemployment still occurs, the benefits of international trade and globalisation, the Single European Currency and the European Union.

-All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects.
-In addition, you will also need GCSE Maths and GCSE English Language at grade B (grade 6) or above.
+All students studying A Levels must have at least five GCSEs at grade A* - C (grade 9 - 5) in academic subjects, including English Language at grade C (grade 5).
+Two of these must be B grades (grade 6).
+Specifically for Economics, you will need GCSE Maths at grade B (grade 6) and GCSE English Language at grade B (grade 6) or above.

-Economics is taught over two years with the AS Level being taught in the first year and the A2 in the second year.
+Economics is taught over two years with the AS Level being taught in the first year and the A Level in the second year.

 Introduction to markets and market failure.
 Many modern economies, such as the UK, are capitalist systems which rely on the free market to distribute scarce resources.
 However, the market is not perfect and this unit studies how markets operate and how governments deal with market failures such as unemployment and pollution.